 Toddlers still learn a lot through experiential learning with their senses, but it is fun to provide a little bit of extra imagination aspect to sensory bins for them.
 Create a beach at home with a small tub, sand, and seashells.
 Next, add a bucket of water and shovels.
 Fill a bin with rocks and give them small trucks and excavation tools.
 Add pretend animals to a bin of mud to stimulate imaginary play.

 Most kids seem to love water and adding ice to water play is a fun twist.
 There are tons of ideas that range from as simple as giving them a bucket of ice and some cups and spoons or those that require more preparation.
 You can freeze toys or fruit into ice, make colored ice for painting, or create ice boats.
-Perfect for a hot day!
+Here are some examples and tutorials from Happy Toddler Playtime.
+These are perfect for a hot day!

 You can get an online guide or pamphlet (often found at your local nature center) and go searching for animal tracks.
 Since toddlers are low to the ground they are actually some of the best spotters of animal tracks around!
 If you don’t have access to an area where you can see the real thing, you can make your own with stamps or drawings.
 Hannah Pruitt from HiB Birmingham came up with stamping animal prints in clay or modeling dough.
 A great homemade dough recipe can be found here.
 For those avoiding gluten, try this one.
 Hannah recommends the Terra Animals for footprints.